Read time: 3 mins

 Engage your dog with a favourite toy or treat.
 Redirecting their focus can help shift their energy away from zooming around the house.

-Slow and deliberate activities, such as grooming or massage, can help soothe your dog's frenetic energy and bring them back to a calmer state.
+Slow and deliberate activities, such as offering a licky mat with their favourite treat spread on, can help soothe your dog's frenetic energy and bring them back to a calmer state.

 Providing your dog with consistent exercise and mental stimulation can reduce the frequency of zoomies.
-Regular walks, playtime, and puzzle-solving activities can help expend their energy in a more controlled manner.
+Regular walks, playtime, and puzzle-solving activities can help expend their energy.